Northwestern Medicine Raises Record Breaking Amount For Lung Force Walk

 DeCamp along with 1,050 participants walked the three mile scenic route around the campus.

 A huge contributor to the planning and execution of the event was executive director of the American Lung Association of Greater Chicago,* Kristen Young.

 “Preparation began almost a year ago and with the support of Northwestern Medicine and all the teams that registered, we were able to exceed our goal for the amount of participants walking and dollars raised,” said Young.
 “These efforts will help us to advance research for asthma, COPD and other lung diseases as well as provide backing for advocacy and education programs for the American Lung Association.”

-In addition to the annual fundraiser for the American Lung Association, the organization launched a first-of-its-kind campaign with the Ad Council on low-dose CT screenings called “Saved by the Scan.”* Low-dose CT screenings are 3-dimensional X-rays of the lungs using low-dose radiation that can detect an abnormality in the lung as small as a grain of rice.
-This is crucial in detecting lung cancer early before it spreads to other parts of the body.
+In addition to the annual fundraiser for the American Lung Association, the organization launched a first-of-its-kind joint campaign with the Ad Council on low-dose CT screenings called “Saved by the Scan.”* Low-dose CT screenings are 3-dimensional X-rays of the lungs using low-dose radiation that can detect an abnormality ias small as a grain of rice in the lungs.
+This crucial screening can detect lung cancer early before it spreads to other parts of the body.

 Northwestern Medicine is also the local presenting sponsor for the Lung Force Walk.

 To make a donation or to learn more about the Northwestern Medicine Lung Force Team, please visit nm.org/lungforce.
 Donations will be accepted until October 24th.